Brunocfelix/Brunocfelix/README.md

-### Olá!
-Eu sou o Bruno Felix 👋
+### Hi!
+I'm Bruno Felix 👋

-- 🔭 Hoje eu trabalho com Business Inteligence (BI)
+- 🔭 Today I have a job in Business Inteligence (BI).
-- 🌱 Hoje estou estudando linguagens de programações diversas na faculdade de Engenharia da Computação.
+- ✌ I'm studying types of programming language in college, which by the way I'm majoring in computer engineering.
-- 🤔 Estou buscando mais conhecimento nas áreas de criação, de projetos, de desenvolvimento, dentre outras áreas da computação.
+- 🤔 I'm looking for more knowledge in areas of creation, projects, development, among other areas of computing.
-- 😄 Pronouns: ele/dele
+- 😄 Pronouns: ele/dele.
-- ⚡ Fun fact: Professor de Dança de Salão nas horas vagas -->
+- 🎶 Fun fact: Ballroom dance teacher in spare time.